 The Watcher Emeritus on Aug 27 2008

-Nominations — On a weekly basis, all other council members will be asked to submit 2 links to me.
-The first link must be to a blog entry of their own, and the second link must be to something written by someone not sitting on the council.
-Also, the second link cannot be to any blog entry hosted on a group blog represented by a member of the council.
-I will post these two lists of links, and council members will be asked to vote via email or via the site for their favorite link in both categories.
+Nominations — On a weekly basis, all Council members will be asked to submit 2 links to me.
+The first link must be to a blog entry of their own, and the second link must be to something written by someone not sitting on the Council.
+Also, the second link cannot be to any blog entry hosted on a group blog represented by a member of the Council.
+I will post these two lists of links, and Council members will be asked to vote via email or via the site for their favorite links in both categories.
 If a member is unable to make the required nominations in time, then I may choose these nominations on their behalf.
 If a member unwittingly makes the same non-council nomination as another member, then I will attempt to give that member a chance to nominate something else… if they are unable to find a replacement in time, then I will make that nomination on their behalf.
 Be sure to read the section on results posts below, because extremely belated results posts may result in nominations being declined.
-[Note - The weekly deadline for link nominations is every Tuesday at 7:30 PM, Pacific Standard Time]
+[Note – The weekly deadline for link nominations is every Tuesday at 7:30 PM, Pacific Standard Time].
+Posting the nominations and links to the entries on member’s sites is required.

-In the event of a sitting Council member acting as Watcher, that member may vote, but not vote for his or her own council post in the event of a tie with another member.
+In the event of a sitting Council member acting as Watcher, that member may vote, but not vote for his or her own council posts.
+He or she will also not be allowed to vote for their own post in the event of a tie with another member.

 When voting for their favorite links, members must split their vote into primary and secondary choices for both the council and non-council categories… four choices from each member.
 While tallying the votes, I will count the secondary choices with half the weight of the primary choices.
 This vote splitting is meant to make the vote more accurate without the extra overhead of a runoff vote.
 If a member is unable to vote in time, then that member’s vote tally will be subtracted by the amount of one primary vote.
 [Note – The weekly deadline for voting is every Thursday at 7:30 PM, Pacific Standard Time]